Editor’s Note

-Most people think “dementia” just means forgetfulness.
+Most people think dementia simply means memory loss.

 A Story Most Caregivers Can Relate To